neonevm/neon-evm.docs/docs/developing/deploy_facilities/configure_foundry.md

 Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.

-Details on how to use the Foundry framework will not be described here.
-You can find all necessary information by reading the [Foundry documentation](https://book.getfoundry.sh).
+## Introduction

-For a tutorial on how to use Foundry to deploy on the Neon EVM, see [here](/docs/developing/deploy_facilities/using_foundry).
+This page details several parameters required to configure Foundry.
+The Foundry framework isn't described here; find that in the [Foundry documentation](https://book.getfoundry.sh).

 ## Prerequisites
 Before you start, make sure the following software is installed on your device:
   * `cURL` - You will need cURL to install Foundery, some operating systems ship curl by default.
 If your terminal doesn't support it you have to install it.

-## The Foundry Configuration
+## Foundry configuration
 Unlike other toolkits Foundry doesn't have a config file which is holding the chain parameters, instead everything is being passed into commands.
 This command is an example of how to deploy a smart contract:
 ```
 forge create --rpc-url $RPC_URL_DEVNET \